Summer Solstice Series

 Shadowing

 Shadowing is a way to allow a youngster to run their own race while still providing the safety factor of a parent or older sibling to follow – for safety purposes only.
 The shadow will be given a map and should follow the child at a discrete distance keeping track of where the child is.
-The shadow should NOT intervene in the child's race unless necessary and at that point the pair become a team with a handicap as noted above.
-You should report this at the time of download by completing a handicap form available at that time.
-If you plan to shadow your youngster, register him/her with an individual handicap, collect a map for yourself at either the mini clinic or the start gathering.
-If you do have to intervene in the course of the run, get a handicap form available at the download to complete and your results will be adjusted before posting of the final race results.
+The shadow should NOT intervene in the child's race unless necessary and at that point the pair become a team with an adjustment as noted above.
+You should report this at the time of download by completing an adjustment form available at that time.
+If you plan to shadow your youngster, register him/her with an individual adjustment, collect a map for yourself at either the mini clinic or the start gathering.
+If you do have to intervene in the course of the run, get an adjustment form available at the download to complete and your results will be adjusted before posting of the final race results.

 Timing